Leopard 2: Leopard 2A7

 The weapon system is adapted for firing HE ammunition.
 It is fitted for, but not with, additional passive side protection armour.
 The first Leopard 2A7 was handed over to the German Army in Munich in December 2014.
 14 vehicles were produced for Tank Battalion 203, 4 went to the Armoured Corps Training Centre and one vehicle went to the Technical School for Land Systems and School for Technology of the Army.
 The last tank remains as a reference vehicle at KMW.

-The tank features a completely new armour package that features Tungsten, Titanium as well as Nano-Ceramics.
-The estimated armour protection for the hull is around ~620 mm RHAe KE, and near ~1000 mm RHAe KE for the turret.
+The Leopard 2A7V (The V stands for "verbessert" which is German for improved) is a variant of the Leopard 2A7 which is currently in-service the Bundeswehr.
+It features improved cameras for the commander and gunner.
+In addition, the rear view camera for the driver is added.
+The 120mm barrel has been hardened, allowing the ability to fire more modern extended-range ammunition, increasing effective range up to 5,000 metres.
+Another thing is the Battle Management System feature for digital electronics have been added, allowing better coordination with friendly forces.
+Next, the chassis have been additionally reinforced by an additional protection module at the front to counteract armour-piercing ammunition, to make up for the increase weight of the additional armour, it is equipped with an improved/more powerful drive system and drive train.

 The Danish Armed Forces received its first Leopard 2A7 main battle tanks upgraded in Germany from the Leopard 2A5DK version at the Dragoon Barracks in Holstebro.
 The Danish Army will receive a total of 44 Leopard 2A7 vehicles by 2022.

 Siemon T. Wezeman, senior researcher at SIPRI's arms transfers and military expenditure programme, stated that information from the UN Register of Conventional Arms 2016, indicated that some Leopard 2A7s were transferred to Singapore after 2014.
-SIPRI reported that the Singapore Army probably acquired a total of 45 Leopard 2A7s between 2016 and 2019, but the Singapore's Ministry of Defence denied having acquired the 2A7 version, presumably to minimise anxiety among her neighbors.
+SIPRI reported that the Singapore Army probably acquired a total of 45 Leopard 2A7s between 2016 and 2019, but the Singapore's Ministry of Defence denied having acquired the 2A7 version, presumably to minimise anxiety among her neighbours.

 In February 2023, Norway ordered 54 Leopard 2A7 tanks to be delivered from 2026, with a further option for 18 vehicles if necessary.
+This order was later changed into a newly specified 2A8 NOR subvariant of the 2A8.